JoeCastr/JoeCastr/README.md

-- 👋 Hi, I’m @JoeCastr
+- 👋 Hi, I’m Joseph
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning how to make a project that looks and feels professional
+- 🌱 I’m currently getting my second Bachelor's degree at SNHU in Computer Science emphasis in Software Engineering
-- 💞️ I’m looking to collaborate on anything that I can contribute meaningfully
+- 🌱 I've interned at Clearwater Analytics, Keysight Technologies, and Allstate - Arity
 - 📫 How to reach me say hi on LinkedIn https://www.linkedin.com/in/josephcastrigno

 <!---